Black powder rocket motor: History

-Black powder is the oldest propellant.
-Its use in rockets preceded its use in guns.
-The three main components of black powder are charcoal, sulfur, and saltpeter (or potassium nitrate).
-It is known that, by 1045, the Chinese were producing black powder, because many references to the subject were found in The Wu-ching Tsung-Yao (Complete Compendium of Military Classics).
-In the early thirteenth century the Chinese turned black powder propelled objects, formerly only used for entertainment, into weapons of war.
-The first recorded use of rockets as military weapons was in 1232.
+Black powder in rockets preceded its use in firearms.
+By 1045, the Chinese were producing black powder. .In the early thirteenth century the chinese made propelled objects using black powder, which was formerly used exclusively for entertainment purposes.
+The first recorded use of rockets in military weapons was in 1232.
 The Chinese ‘arrows of fire’ were fired from a sort of catapult launcher.
-The black powder was packed in a closed tube that had a hole in one end for escaping hot gases, and a long stick as an elementary stability and guidance system.
+The black powder was packed in a closed tube that had a hole in one end, and a long stick as an elementary stability and guidance system.

 Black powder had a very low specific impulse, however.
 Refinements in rocket design were made over the next few hundred years.
 In 1591 a Belgian, Jean Beavie, described and sketched the important idea of multistage rockets.

 By 1600, rockets were being used in various parts of Europe against cavalry.
 By 1688, rockets weighing over 120 pounds had been built and fired with success in Germany.
 These German rockets, carrying 16-pound warheads, used wooden powder cases reinforced with linen.

 Black powder rockets reached a new level of performance with the introduction of iron hulls and high-pressure combustion, developed in India by the engineers of Tipu Sultan.
 With a range of a kilometer, his rocket-propelled grenades and incendiaries took British invaders by surprise during the Anglo-Mysore Wars.
 Impressed by these weapons, a London lawyer, Sir William Congreve, became fascinated by the challenge of improving rockets.
 He experimented with propellants and case design.
 His systematic approach to the problem resulted in improved range, guidance (stabilization), and incendiary capabilities.
 The British armed forces used Congreve's new rockets to great advantage during the Napoleonic and 1812 Wars.

 In 1939, researchers at the California Institute of Technology seeking to develop a high-performance solid rocket motor to assist aircraft take-off, combined black powder with common road asphalt to produce the first true composite motor.
 This was the birth of the true composite motor and marked the end of the use of black powder in major rocketry applications.
 This was also the beginning of the Jet Propulsion Laboratory, and the source of its name.